bryanwweber/orbital-mechanics-notes/_sources/intro/reference-frames.md

 ### Earth-Centered, Earth-Fixed

 The **Earth-centered, Earth-fixed** (ECEF) frame is a _non-inertial frame_, but with the origin still fixed at the center of the Earth.
-The main difference from the ECI is that the axes in the ECEF **rotate** at the same rate as the surface of the earth.
+The main difference from the ECI is that the axes in the ECEF **rotate** at the same rate as the surface of the Earth.

 The ECEF uses lower case, primed letters for the axes and unit vectors.
 The $z'$ axis points towards the North pole, and the $x'$ axis intersects the equator and the prime meridian.
-Since the ECEF rotates with the earth, the $x'$ axis _always_ points through the equator and the prime meridian.
+Since the ECEF rotates with the Earth, the $x'$ axis _always_ points through the equator and the prime meridian.

 :::{figure} ../images/earth-centered-earth-fixed.svg
 :name: fig:earth-centered-earth-fixed
 :alt: The Earth-centered, Earth-fixed coordinate system
 :width: 60%

-The Earth-centered, Earth-fixed coordinate system is centered at the center of the earth and rotates with the same angular velocity, such that the $x'$ axis always points through the intersection of the prime meridian and the equator.
+The Earth-centered, Earth-fixed coordinate system is centered at the center of the Earth and rotates with the same angular velocity, such that the $x'$ axis always points through the intersection of the prime meridian and the equator.
 :::

 Every 24 hours, the ECEF and ECI are aligned.
 Thus, the angular distance between $X$ and $x'$ is $\theta_G$, and $\theta_G$ increases at the rate $\Omega$, the rotation rate of the Earth such that there are 24 hours in the day.